cdzombak/feedbin-stars-to-email/README.md

-# Feedbin Stars to Emtil
+# Feedbin Stars to Email

 Email starred items from Feedbin to a chosen email address — like your OmniFocus or Things inbox — and unstar/archive them in Feedbin.